 To find out more about driving in Hong Kong, you can also visit Kwiksure’s blog page for more insightful articles.
-For more information on getting car insurance in Hong Kong, including third party car insurance, you can also contact us at Kwiksure for professional advice or visit our Kwiksure website to get a free quote today.
+For more information on getting car insurance in Hong Kong, including third party car insurance and comprehensive car insurance, you can also contact us at Kwiksure for professional advice or visit our Kwiksure website to get a free quote today.

 With almost 20 years of experience in auto insurance, our team of experts will be able to compare plans from top insurers in the market and offer you impartial advice on getting the best car insurance for you.